CMTA/CMTAT/doc/general/architecture.md

 ## Introduction

-There is two mains contracts for deployment: CMTAT_PROXY or CMTAT_STANDALONE in order to deploy the CMTAT with or without a proxy depending of your preference.
+There is two mains contracts for deployment: CMTAT_PROXY in order to deploy the CMTAT with or without a proxy depending of your preference.

 These two mains contract inherits from the same base contract CMTAT_BASE which inherits of the different modules.